Fact Sheet: Ankle Joint Replacement (Ankle Prosthesis)

 The prosthesis has to grow into the bone.
-In order to secure this osteointegration the patients requires an optimal weight bearing during rehab - not too much and certainly not too little.
+In order to secure this osteointegration the patients requires an optimal weight-bearing during rehab - not too much and certainly not too little.
 Until the removal of the sutures (after 14 days) a careful mobilization in a safe ROM walker shoe is required.
-After 14 days full weight bearing - with general care - is possible.
+After 14 days full weight-bearing - with general care - is possible.
 After 6-8 weeks an X-ray control is performed.
-Physiotherapy and lymph drainage treatment is an important part of the rehabilitation treatment.
+Physiotherapy and lymph drainage treatment are important parts of rehabilitation treatment.
 The surgical wound requires regular visual inspections in order to assure infection free healing after surgery.

 When can I drive a car after ankle replacement?